 Overall, these are some of the most functional camp shoes on this list.
 They cover most of the essential areas for quite a low price.

-- They’re foldable, meaning they’re perfect for backpacking and can fit virtually anywhere.
+- Foldable and can fit virtually anywhere.

-- They’re ultra lightweight and super comfortable.
+- Ultra lightweight and super comfortable.

-- They don’t offer the best arch support.
+- Don’t have the best arch support.

-Crocs Offroad Sports Clog – Most Reliable
+Crocs Unisex Offroad Sports Clog – Most Reliable Camp Shoes